agopt/thomas-surowiec.github.io/index.md

 In this talk we will discuss how one can draw benefits from having identified specific structure within energy management problems.
 We will also discuss how lack of convexity can be reasonably palliated by exploiting advantageous decomposition strategies.
 In particular we will showcase some interesting results obtained when moreover these ideas are combined with classic ideas of Bender’s type decomposition.
 Beyond the scope of handling uncertainty with recourse, we will also present several recent insights in handling uncertainty through the use of probability constraints.
 More specifically we will mention recent insights w.r.t. the understanding of “convexity” and differentiability of probability functions.

 ## Dynamic/Multistage Stochastic Optimization

+Course part I: Risk
+Risk measures, which find their origins in the insurance industry, are a genuine concept for quantifying risk.
+The first course reviews mathematical properties of risk measures with the idea to have them available for stochastic optimization.

+Course part II: Multistage and dynamic programming

+The dynamic programming principle is well investigated from a mathematical perspective.
+The Hamiltonian drives the evolution equations, solutions are most often characterized by viscosity solutions.
+Its stochastic version typically involves the expected value.

+This lecture intends to extend the classical setting by incorporating risk in the objective, a risk averse assessment replaces the risk neutral expectation.
+Parametrizing risk aversion properly in time allows for a non-degenerate and risk averse mathematical setup.
+The corresponding evolution equation has a modified Hamiltonian, with a new term pointing in the direction of risk.
+Explicit solutions are available for economic problems as Merton's fraction, which allows a nice interpretation of risk in addition.

 ## Multilevel methods for random partial differential equations

 Multilevel Monte Carlo methods have become increasingly popular over the last decade, due to their simplicity and their ability to significantly outperform standard Monte Carlo approaches in complex simulation tasks.
 In this course, we will show how the multilevel methodology can be applied to modelling and simulation using partial differential equations.